simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 #### Null Cipher Detection
 This critical detection method identifies when cellular networks suggest using no encryption (null cipher) for communications.
 Legitimate commercial cellular networks should never propose unencrypted connections, as this would violate security standards and regulatory requirements.

-**Rayhunter** flags any network that suggests null cipher usage as highly suspicious, as this is a clear indicator of surveillance equipment attempting to intercept communications in plaintext.
+**Rayhunter** flags any network that suggests null cipher usage as highly suspicious, *A legitimate network will never propose null cipher.* This is a clear indicator of surveillance equipment attempting to intercept communications in plaintext.
 This heuristic is particularly effective against IMSI catchers that prioritize data collection over maintaining the appearance of legitimate network operations.

 #### Incomplete SIB Detection
 Legitimate cellular base stations broadcast complete System Information Blocks containing essential network configuration data. **Rayhunter** monitors for base stations that provide incomplete or missing system information, which often indicates hastily deployed or improperly configured surveillance equipment.